Environmental Impacts and Solutions.

 The university as a whole supported the creation of the ERS Program, and has continued to showcase that support through investment in state-of-the-art analytical facilities, top expertise for teaching and research, the cultivation of sound working relationships with communities, the Ministry of Natural Resources and other governmental agencies, and through its stewardship of the magnificent natural assets of its beautiful 1400 acre campus and nearby 260 acre ecological centre.

-ERSC 1000Y, our first year course, explores some foundation knowledge, as well as many different environmental problems and solutions, as it prepares our students for upper year courses.
+Our first year courses explores some foundation knowledge, as well as many different environmental problems and solutions, as it prepares our students for upper year courses.
 View our video on YouTube to get a student's perspective on the first year course, as well as the perspective of the course coordinator.

 Help us track where our Degrees lead post graduation.
 Tell us what you are doing now!

-A selection of images that explore Trent campus, for your computer...
+A selection of images that explore Trent University campus, for your computer...

 Below: a panorama of Trent showing the Otonabee River, the footbridge over the river, and the west bank (including the Environmental Sciences Centre).
 Click on the image to see a larger version.